simplworld/simpl.world.website/_posts/2021-05-17-load-run-data-on-demand.md

 ```

-Last, modify all run-specific leader pages to load the run's scope tree data if it's not already loaded.
+Last, modify all run-specific leader pages that display player or world data to load the run's scope tree data if it's not already loaded.

 ```jsx
     ...